1000 GIS Applications & Uses

 231. Military Mission Planning – Increasing operational awareness to helicopter pilots through 3D for conducting ingress and egress movement.

 232. Locational Intelligence – Creating safety and danger areas for ground-to-ground weapons (Surface Danger Zones) and air-to-ground Weapon Danger Zone.

 233. United Nations Peacekeeping – Employing the necessary humanitarian aid and developing peace in war-torn countries.

 234. Critical Features – Identifying threats to homeland security by collecting knowledge of the built and cultural environments.

 235. Tactical Planning – Deploying troops and military equipment to combat zones intelligently by searching compressed and quick-loading reconnaissance imagery.

-236. Motion Video – Capturing georeferenced video to assess anything such as operational status of an industrial plant, bomb damage on a target or length of a runway.
+236. Motion Video – Capturing georeferenced video to assess anything such as the operational status of an industrial plant, bomb damage on a target, or length of a runway.
 (GeoMedia Motion Video Analyst)